vagodoi/handy-functions/README.md

                  velocity components.
     - dirstats: Calculate basic statistics of directional data.

-You will need the following python libs installed:
+You will need the following python libs installed: numpy, datetime, pandas, scipy, geopy, and magnetic-field-calculator
-    - numpy
-    - datetime
-    - pandas
-    - scipy
-    - geopy
-    - magnetic-field-calculator